-She performs regularly with Stereoscope Saxophone Duo and the Element Choir (under the direction of Christine Duncan) and has been involved in performances with Polaris Prize Winner, Tanya Tagaq at The Carlu, Nathan Phillips Square and Massey Hall in Toronto.
+She performs regularly with Stereoscope Saxophone Duo.
+She has been involved in performances with Polaris Prize Winner, Tanya Tagaq at The Carlu, Nathan Phillips Square and Massey Hall in Toronto as a member of the Element Choir (under the direction of Christine Duncan).

 In 2011, as a member of the University of Toronto Saxophone Quartet, she performed Michael Colgrass’ “Urban Requiem” with the University of Toronto Wind Ensemble as a winner of the University of Toronto Wind Ensemble Concerto Competition.

-Olivia has performed with the Glenn Gould Studio’s Royal Conservatory Orchestra, the Heliconian Choir and Orchestra, the Excelsior Ensemble as well as participated in masterclasses with saxophonists Timothy McAllister, Serge Bertocci, Jean-Michel Goury, and the Quasar saxophone quartet.
+Olivia has performed with the Glenn Gould Studio’s Royal Conservatory Orchestra, the Heliconian Choir and Orchestra, the Excelsior Ensemble as well as participated in masterclasses with saxophonists Timothy McAllister (USA), Serge Bertocci (FR), Jean-Michel Goury (FR), and the Quasar saxophone quartet (CANADA).
 She works as a performer, teacher and clinician in Toronto, as well as throughout Ontario.

 Her work as an arts administrator has her working as part of the organizational team of the Toronto Creative Music Lab, as an Administrator at the Indigenous Performing Arts Alliance as well as an Artistic Producer with Spectrum Music.

-She studied with Dr. Wallace Halladay during her Bachelors of Music Performance degree and Advanced Certificate in Saxophone Performance, and will continue to do so during her Master’s in Performance.
-During her studies, she was a recipient of the David and Marcia Beach Summer Study Award and studied with Jean-Marc Bouchard and Marie-Chantal Leclair in Montreal.
+She studied with Dr. Wallace Halladay during her Bachelors of Music Performance degree and Advanced Certificate in Saxophone Performance, and during her Master’s in Performance.
+During her undergraduate studies, she was a recipient of the David and Marcia Beach Summer Study Award and studied with Jean-Marc Bouchard and Marie-Chantal Leclair in Montreal.